 Project Number: SL-3

 Sunram Construction was hired to construct the project which began in early winter 2015.
 The baffle was installed and fully deployed on December 10, 2015.
 Since then, further stabilization of the baffle has been needed due to vandalism and strong winds moving the baffle.
 Additional weights were added to the baffle to provide more support against wind.
 The project site was seeded and vegetation management is on-going.
 At their meeting in August 2016, the Commission authorized a study of the effectiveness of the diversion project.
-That study began in the summer of 2017 with water quality monitoring at the inlet and outlet of the pond to determine how much pollution is being removed by the project.
+Results of that study were presented in May 2017 (see technical memo and presentation with documents to right) and determined that high amounts of total phosphorus pollution were still entering Sweeney Lake from Schaper Pond.
+The Commission Engineer was directed to perform additional monitoring including a survey of carp populations and movements between the pond and the lake to the north, and the pond and the Sweeney Branch of Bassett Creek to the south.
+The final report on the carp population survey is available under "more information" below.

 The estimated cost of this project is $612,000 of which $78,000 will be funded by the BCWMC's Capital Improvement Project Closed Project Fund and up to $534,000 will be funded by the BCWMC's 2013 ad valorem tax levy collected via Hennepin County in 2014.